William Macrorie

 Macrorie's uncompromising high churchmanship tended to prolong the schism in the Natal church.
 He showed zeal and energy in the performance of his duties, and owed much influence to the financial support of the Society Partners in the Gospel and the Society for Promoting Christian Knowledge, which had been withdrawn from Colenso.
 But his want of tact alienated moderate opinion, and his fierce denunciations of Colenso's supporters widened the prevailing breach.
 Archbishop Edward White Benson sought in vain to reconcile the contending parties.
 At length in June 1883, on the death of Colenso, Benson suggested to Macrorie the propriety either of resigning or of accepting the see of Bloemfontein.
 But Macrorie declined to entertain the 'cowardly thought.'
 Macrorie's difficulties diminished on the refusal of the archbishop to consecrate either George William Cox or William Ayerst whom the Colenso party, on their leader's death, elected to the bishopric of Natal.
 At length Macrorie resigned his see in 1891, and being appointed next year to a canonry in Ely Cathedral, served the diocese as assistant-bishop.
 He died at the College, Ely, on 24 September 1905, and was buried in the cathedral close.
 On 9 April 1863 he married Agnes, youngest daughter of William Watson of South Hill, Liverpool.
 In 1876 he was created honorary D.D. of Oxford and D.C.L. of the University of South Africa.

+One of his grandchildren was Clemence Margaret Acland, a nature photographer, ornithologist and researcher.